Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 # Set up AI Unlimited

-Access the AI Unlimited UI using the URL **http://[ip_or_hostname]:3000/** if you installed AI Unlimited using Docker or the URL from your CSP console.

-***MEM: I'm playing with how to make the above sentence quicker to grasp.
-It will help when we have the "final" demo and production install content--so we can dovetail that with this.
-But for now, we could try:***

 Access the AI Unlimited setup one of these ways:

 - **http://[needs further discussion]:3000/** ([QuickStart](/docs/install-ai-unlimited/quickstart/index.md) installation)